mhwood/downscale_ecco_v5_darwin/L1/L1_W_Greenland/README.md

 ### Step 3: Create the initial conditions
 The initial conditions for the subdomain are stored in a pickup file for convenience.
-To generate this pickup file, an equivalent pickup file from the L0_540 run is interpolated into the new grid.
-For our investigation, we used a pickup file 1 year (175,680 time steps) into the L0_540 simulation, located in the L0_540/run directory: pickup.0000175680.data.
-Note also that the code will use the tile004.mitgrid and tile005.mitgrid files, which are expected to be located in the L0_540/run directory.
+To generate this pickup file, an equivalent pickup file from the ECCO_Darwin run is interpolated into the new grid.
+For our investigation, we used a pickup file a little more than 24 hours (73 time steps) into the ECCO_Darwin simulation, located in the L0/run directory: pickup.0000000073.data.
 To generate the new pickup file, run the following code:
 ```
-python3 init_file_creation/create_pickup_file.py -d /path/to/config/dir -i 175680
+python3 init_file_creation/create_pickup_file.py -d /path/to/config/dir -e /path/to/ECCO/dir
 ```
-This script will generate the files ```pickup.0000351360.data``` and ```pickup.0000351360.meta```.
-Note that the iteration counter has been doubled because the time step of the L1 model is half that of the L0 model.
-If desired, a plot showing all of the initial condition fields can be made as follows:
+This script will generate the files ```pickup.0000000292.data``` and ```pickup.0000000292.meta```.
+Note that the iteration counter has been quadrupled because the time step of the L1 model is 4 times that of the L0 model.
+If desired, a plot showing all of the initial condition fields (at the surface_ can be made as follows:
 ```
-python3 plot_creation/plot_pickup_file_components.py -d /path/to/config/dir -i 351360
+python3 plot_creation/init_files/plot_L1_W_Greenland_pickup_fields.py -d /path/to/config/dir
 ```

 ### Step 4: Create the external forcing fields